eclipse/paho.mqtt.android/README.md

 #### Maven

 Eclipse hosts a Nexus repository for those who want to use Maven to manage their dependencies.
-The released libraries are also available in the Maven Central repository.

 Add the repository definition and the dependency definition shown below to your pom.xml.